Overview

 /silver:fast is Silver Bullet's entry point for changes that don't need the full composable flows chain.
 It uses a 3-tier complexity triage to route each request to the right execution path — preventing both over-engineering trivial changes and under-engineering medium-complexity ones.

 Invoked directly as /silver:fast, or by /silver when the request is clearly low-risk enough for fast-path triage.
-See Composable Flows for the full 18-flow architecture used by Tier 3 escalations.
+See Workflow catalog and Composable Flows.

 3-Tier Complexity Triage